cu-telecom/DNUM-Wiki/docs/index.md

 * This Wiki has been chucked together to gauge interest and start conversations.
 It's far from complete.
 * Things are rapidly evolving, plans might change.
 * At present this is just an experiment.
 It may never come to fruition, or die off like many other projects before it.
-* Whilst the project is currently hosted on the [cutel.net](https://cutel.net) domain whilst we come up with a better name, DNUM isn't a CuTEL specific project.

 ## FAQ